Table of Contents

-The dermatological findings should also always be used to assess the overall clinical picture.
+The dermatologic findings should also always be used to assess the overall clinical picture.
 A step-by-step approach can be helpful.

-First, start with the description of the localization (area of the body) as well as the number of efflorescences (solitary, several or numerous herds).
-Based on this description it can be determined whether or not it is a localized or a generalized phenomenon.
+First, start with the description of the location (area of the body) as well as the number of efflorescences (solitary, several, or numerous herds).
+Based on this description, it can be determined whether it is a localized or a generalized phenomenon.

-These terms can be used to provide closer description:
+The following terms can be used to provide a more accurate description: